mcgarc/Resumay/README.md

 Simply place the resumay.cls file into your working directory, and use the `resumay` document class.

+Pass the `sans` option to use sans class.

 Provide a `name`, `email`, and `phone` for your header.

 Specify if you want the header to be underlined with `underlinetitle`